vectorgrp/XCPlite/examples/README.md

 - Create additional groups
 - Use consistent atomic parameter modification
 - Make parameter changes persistent (freeze)
-- Use the xcplib API to create context and span, measure durations
+- Use the API to create context and span, measure durations

 ## Building a CANape Project from Scratch